Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 Students travel between sites and locations via small private buses.

 While there is an inherent risk in travel, we control that risk very well.
 All of our programs are run in locations that we feel comfortable traveling to with students.
 Students will be supervised by our staff from the moment of the arrival in the Dominican Republic Airport.
-Kids are never left alone in any place and the communities we are working with are very responsible.
+Students are never left alone in any place and the communities we are working with are very responsible.

 All staff have at least first aid and CPR certifications, and some are also Wilderness First Responders.
-We also employ local staff that know the areas that we visit well.
+We employ local staff that know the areas that we visit well.

-We also have risk management plans in place for all of our programs, and close relations with local communities.
+We have risk management plans in place for all of our programs, and close relations with local communities.
 We hire local staff that know the lay of the land, and can spot risky situations.
 We monitor weather, crime, and government notices, and also have a partnership with International SOS.
-We keep our hand on the pulse of what’s going in the country.
+We keep our finger on the pulse of what’s going in the country.

 Parents should consult the CDC website and International SOS for information on Malaria and Dengue, which are both present in the Dominican Republic.